argotorg/solidity-website/src/posts/2025-12-18-lost-storage-array-write-on-slot-overflow-bug.md

 On November 10, 2024, a bug in the Solidity code generator was found by [@Audittens](https://twitter.com/Audittens).
-The bug was initially reported to affect deletion and partial assignment operations on fixed-length storage arrays that cross the `2**256` slot boundary.
+The bug was initially reported to affect deletion and partial assignment operations on fixed-length storage arrays that cross the `2**256`-slot boundary.
 Two instances were reported: one in the IR pipeline and one in the evmasm pipeline.
 During our further investigation, we discovered a third instance affecting copying from arrays placed at the storage boundary.
 The effect of the bug is that such storage cleanup or copy operations may not be performed at all.

-All three instances represent the same kind of mistake in the code generation logic: incorrect implementation of comparison between storage pointers that may wrap around the `2**256` boundary.
+All three instances represent the same kind of mistake in the code generation logic: incorrect implementation of comparison between storage pointers that may wrap around the `2**256`-slot boundary.
 The occurrences in both compilation pipelines are related, as the utility functions in the IR pipeline were written with access to (and sometimes directly translated from) the ones in the evmasm pipeline.

 We initially classified this as a case of undefined behavior, based on the fact that an affected array would typically have to clash with contract's declared state variables and that the compiler already warns the user about the risk of defining extremely large arrays.